 I haven't got steady enough hands so to ensure easier mating of (particularly the inner) helicoids I found it easier to leave lens face down on a table with mating helicoid facing up - placing the other helicoid on top using gravity minimises any twisted alignment on my part for easier mating.

 With the lens facing down, push the CRC tab to far right to start and lift focus ring and roughly align the CRC tab in the focus ring slot with the prevoius marks.
-Turn the outer helicoid til it meets the focus ring, turn the lens over and loosely attach the screws to the focus ring.
-You will need to adjust the helicoid position to meet the CRC tab markings.
+Turn the inner helicoid til it meets the focus ring, turn the lens over and loosely attach the screws to the focus ring.
+You will need to adjust the helicoid position to meet the CRC tab markings. - reallign CRC tab to marked positions - this will ensure the correct helicoid position aligned to the focus ring's infinity symbol.

-Using the same approach as adjusting infinity focus, with focus ring attached with loosened screws, use a screwdriver or something with sufficient leverage inserted into one of the focus ring screw haeds and slowly apply pressue onto screw head and rotate the (outer) helicoid behind the ring.
+Using the same approach as adjusting infinity focus, with focus ring attached with loosened screws, use a screwdriver or something with sufficient leverage inserted into one of the focus ring screw haeds and slowly apply pressue onto screw head and rotate the (central) helicoid behind the ring.
 This will move the CRC tab.
 Periodically check that the focus ring is at the infinity position AND up against the infiniity hard stop.
 You may have to tighten screws, turn to infinity position and repeat to get the correct CRC tab position which is also drawing the outer helicoid up to the correct position.

-outer helicoid attached, pending securing of focus ring
+central helicoid attached, pending securing of focus ring

 Hopefully the helicoids will be easily re-mated and it is only the infinity focus position that may need to be tweaked.
 With the helicoid keys attached, they should sit aligned to the original marks on the barrel.

-This is not a trivial repair or servicing but it is always satisfying to make the lens work like it was new and it'll last another 40years without need for reservicing.
+This is not a trivial repair or servicing but it is always satisfying to make the lens work like it was new and it'll last another 40 years without need for reservicing.

 No comments: